jayumap/House-Price-Prediction/README.md

 ## Contributing

 Feel free to contribute to this project by opening issues or submitting pull requests.
 Your feedback and suggestions are highly appreciated.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to [Data Science University](https://www.datascienceuniversity.com/) for providing the dataset used in this project.

----

-**Note:** Make sure to replace placeholders such as `your-username` with your actual GitHub username and update the project details accordingly.

-This README provides a basic structure.
-Depending on the complexity of your project, you might want to include additional sections such as "Features," "Deployment," "Contributing Guidelines," etc.